L. R. Burleigh Jr.: Lithographer of Bird's-Eye Views

 L. R. Burleigh, son and namesake of the preacher L. R. Burleigh, moved away from reform causes, and, like his cousins Charles C. Burleigh and Sydney Burleigh, moved into the artistic sphere.
 L. R. Burleigh became one of the finest lithographers of the late 19th and early 20th centuries, producing many city views.
 He located his business in the Albany/Troy/Schenectady region of New York State.
 His output was extensive, with detailed and accurate to-scale quality.
 Many of his bird's-eye-views are accessible on the internet; even his Wikipedia page has an admirably comprehensive set of them.

-At this time, very little is known about L.R.
-Burleigh's personal life story.
+In addition to this, we know only the basic information about his family life and relationships.
 He was married twice; his first wife, Margaret Russell Courtney (1847-1886), married him in 1880 in Troy N.Y.
 They had two surviving children before her early death.
 In 1890, L.R. married his second wife, Mary Mink (1866-1952); they had four children.
 All six of his children outlived their father, and so we can hope to discover more about him in future if any of them, and their descendants, retained stories and artifacts.

 < Previous page Next page >